 Morris, A & Verdasco, A 2019, ''I really have thought this can't go on': loneliness looms for rising numbers of older private renters' in Watson, J (ed), The Conversation Yearbook 2019, Melbourne University Press, Melbourne, pp. 153-160.

-Morris, A 2018, 'The residualisation of social housing in Australia and its impacts on older tenants' in Ní Shé, E, Burton, LJ & Danaher, P (eds), Social capital and enterprise in the modern state, Palgrave Macmillan, Basingstoke, UK, pp. 45-61.View/Download from: UTS OPUS or Publisher's site
+Morris, A 2018, 'The residualisation of social housing in Australia and its impacts on older tenants' in Ní Shé, E, Burton, LJ & Danaher, P (eds), Social capital and enterprise in the modern state, Palgrave Macmillan, Basingstoke, UK, pp. 45-61.View/Download from: Publisher's site

 Morris, A, Wilson, S & Soldatic, K 2015, 'Doing the 'hard yakka': implications of Australia's workfare policies for disabled people' in Grover, C & Piggott, L (eds), Disabled People, Work and Welfare: Is employment really the answer?, Policy Press, Bristol, pp. 43-68.